HTO3/Hto3.StringHelpers/README.md

 ### ReplaceFirstOccurrence

+Returns a new string in which only the first occurrence of a specified string in the current instance are replaced with another specified string.

 ```csharp
 "Car car car car".ReplaceFirstOccurrence("car", "bus") == "Car bus car car";
 ```

 ### TryGetFirstName

+Tries to get the first name of a full name.

 ```csharp
 String test = null;